Barton Academy (Vermont)

-Barton Academy was a high school in the town of Barton and also served surrounding towns for over a century.
-The high school (the Academy) was replaced by the Lake Region High School on September 11, 1967.
-The Academy alumni continue to meet annually.
-They fund scholarships for graduates of Lake Region.
+Barton Academy was a high school in the town of Barton, Vermont and also served surrounding towns for over a century.
+The Academy was replaced by the Lake Region Union High School on September 11, 1967.
+Alumni continue to meet annually, and also fund scholarships for graduates of Lake Region.
 The building also housed the town's grammar school.

 History

 The Academy started in the fall of 1852 in a building on the location now occupied by the school parking lot.
 There is an early list of students who were enrolled.
 It was chartered by the legislature in 1854.

 A listing of graduates from 1926, lists the first class as 1886.

-The cornerstone of the current building is marked "1907." the project was the biggest building project, the town had ever seen.
+The cornerstone of the current building is marked "1907."
+The project was the biggest building project the town had ever seen.
 It cost $42,000.
 An Indian burial ground was discovered during the excavation.
 There is no record of what happened to those artifacts.
 The former school was moved across the street in 1909 and later used as a gymnasium and cafeteria.
 It was torn down in 1980.

 In the early 1900s, Barton Academy ranked eighth among all high schools, public and private, in Vermont.

 The Academy closed in 1967, replaced by the Lake Region Union High School.
-The former building, with the name, "Barton Academy and Graded School", carved on a 4.5 ST granite slab over the entryway, is used as an elementary school.
+The former building, with the name "Barton Academy and Graded School" carved on a 4.5 ST granite slab over the entryway, is used as an elementary school.

 An addition was completed in 1979.

 Architecture

-Architectural historians Glenn Andres and Curtis Johnson commented that the school had a "finely proportioned central pavilion with quoina and a broken pediment, and a Palladian porch that screens a recessed entrance.." and "There is a finesse and logic to the composition that makes this village school more than a pastiche of derivative details, perhaps indicative of industrial Barton's commercial ties to major centers of taste."
+Architectural historians Glenn Andres and Curtis Johnson commented that the school had a "finely proportioned central pavilion with quoins and a broken pediment, and a Palladian porch that screens a recessed entrance" and "There is a finesse and logic to the composition that makes this village school more than a pastiche of derivative details, perhaps indicative of industrial Barton's commercial ties to major centers of taste."